0sakana123/EasierVillagerTrading/README.md

 - Ctrl-clicking the trade will prepare, but not execute it (the default behaviour of the selection buttons)
 - In config file, add servers to whitelist with comma-separated.

-Older versions of the mod (before MC 1.14) brought their own GUI, as those versions didn't have a quick way to select a trade.
-With 1.14, this GUI got removed.
-If you've been using one of the older versions, don't think the new version doesn't work; it just doesn't show the GUI anymore as there's no real reason to have it.

 The mod generally works with servers as well.
-If it doesn't with yours, your server owner may have some AntiCheat plugin enabled; there's not much I can do in this case.
+If it doesn't with yours, your server owner may have some AntiCheat plugin enabled.
+Use at your own risk.

+For the above reasons, please add the server address you wish to enable to your config when using it in SMP.
+Multiple addresses can be separated by commas.

 To make sure the mod doesn't slow down your minecraft, it has been optimized using